Install using bunx shadcn@latest add @remix-utils/middleware-csrf-token.

 let [csrfTokenMiddleware, getCsrfToken] = createCsrfTokenMiddleware({ cookie, origin: /\.trusted\.com$/, });

-getCsrfTokenfunction in your root loader to retrieve the token and pass it to your forms:You can use this with the
+getCsrfTokenfunction in your root loader to retrieve the token:You can use this with the

 AuthenticityTokenProviderandAuthenticityTokenInputcomponents fromremix-utils/csrf/react:Then in your forms:

-The middleware will automatically validate the token on non-safe requests (POST, PUT, DELETE, PATCH) and reject requests with invalid or missing tokens with a 403 Forbidden response.
+The middleware automatically validates the token on non-safe requests (POST, PUT, DELETE, PATCH) and rejects requests with invalid or missing tokens with a 403 Forbidden response.

 You can allow cross-site requests from specific trusted origins to bypass token validation: